 Keeping It Authentic at Belevation.com

-When it was time to expand the manufacturing footprint of our popular brand of Belevation Maternity shapewear, belly bands and pregnancy panties, despite the fact that we were city folks, my husband Tom and I decided to relocate to rural North Carolina.
-We arrived in the spring of 2017 only knowing a handful of folks.
+When it was time to expand our popular brand of Belevation Maternity shapewear, belly bands and pregnancy panties, we decided to relocate to rural North Carolina and arrived in the spring of 2017 knowing only a handful of folks.

-Fields of sunflowers and tobacco plants lined the county roads on our daily commute.
-With most factory jobs long gone, (a consequence of cheaper overseas labor and component prices), the town of Biscoe, NC welcomed us with open arms.
+Fields of sunflowers and tobacco plants lined the roads on our commute to work.
+As a consequence of cheaper overseas labor and component prices, most factory jobs were long gone.
+The town of Biscoe welcomed Belevation with open arms.

-Water lines inside and outside Belevation's building were expanded to accommodate textile dyeing equipment purchased from a shuttered South Carolina pantyhose factory.
-One by one, employees were added.
+Interior and exterior water lines were expanded to accommodate dyeing equipment purchased from a shuttered South Carolina hosiery factory.
+Employees were added.
 People needed jobs here.

-Knitting, dyeing, packing and shipping tasks now co-exist vertically in the 14,000 sq ft. refurbished textile building, which coincidentally was built for a maternity dress company in the 1970's.
-Quality and inventory control issues can be addressed in lightening speed with all facets of Belevation's business under one roof.
+Knitting, dyeing, packing and shipping now co-exist in the 14,000 sq ft. refurbished textile building, built for a maternity dress company in the 1970's.
+Quality and inventory control issues can be addressed at lightening speed with all aspects of Belevation's manufacturing under one roof.

-At the present time with the world in crisis under threat of the corona virus, we are working with our face masks on and our hand sanitizer close by.
+With the world now under the threat of the corona virus, we are doing all of this with our Belevation Face Masks on and hand sanitizer close by.
 We're happy to still be able to pick up fresh peaches and local produce at farm stands on the way home.
 Our head mechanic provides a dozen eggs from his farm for each employee every week.

-Are we keeping things authentic here at Belevation Maternity?
+Are we keeping things authentic at Belevation?
 Absolutely!